 School fishing programs were held for elementary and high school students.
 Each program included a power-point presentation which was followed by educational games.
-We held 111 aquatic-outreach fishing clinics in 25 Chicago Public Schools for 2,870 students.
+We held 128 aquatic-outreach fishing clinics in 31 Chicago Public Schools for 3,135 students.
 Urban Fishing T-shirts were awarded as prizes and most students went fishing at a later date.

-The Chicago Urban Fishing Program participated in the ninth annual event called "Kidzfest" which was held in Joliet.
-The Chicago Urban Fishing Coordinator along with six of her instructors provided an informational table with Urban Fishing buttons, specimens of exotic species, and casting targets for kids.
+The Chicago Urban Fishing Program participated in the eleventh annual event called "Kidzfest" which was held in Joliet.
+The Chicago Urban Fishing clinic supervisor along with six instructors provided an informational table with Urban Fishing buttons, specimens of exotic species, and casting targets for kids.
 Artificial bait was used as prizes.
-Over 500 students participated in the casting and approximately 5,000 people attended this event.
+Over 400 students participated in the casting and approximately 4,000 people attended this event.
 The students along with their parents had a great time.

-.
 PROGRAM TOTALS

-A total of 11,535 individuals participated in the Chicago Urban Fishing Program during the year.
-Summer Fishing Clinics had 7,965 participants, Special Event Outreach Fishing Programs had 200 participants, School Fishing Programs had 2,870 participants, and Aquatic Outreach Programs non-fishing programs had 500 participants.
+A total of 13,068 individuals participated in the Chicago Urban Fishing Program during the year.
+Summer Fishing Clinics had 9,383 participants, Special Event Outreach Fishing Programs had 150 participants, School Fishing Programs had 3,135 participants, and Aquatic Outreach Programs non-fishing programs had 400 participants.

-The "Access to Fishing" rod and reel loaner program had 2,101 loans during the year.
+The "Access to Fishing" rod and reel loaner program had 2,301 loans during the year.
 We have ten sites: Albany Park Branch Library, Sherman Park Library, Rogers Park Public Library, Uptown Public Library, Humboldt Park Library, Douglas Park Library, McKinley Park Branch Library, Blackstone Library, Vodak East Side Library, and Eden's Place Nature Center.
 Each site was provided with 25 rod and reel combos to lend out.
-To participate in the program, parents were required to sign an agreement which waived liability for the City of Chicago and the Chicago Public Libraries.
+In order to participate in the program, parents were required to sign an agreement which waived liability for the City of Chicago and the Chicago Public Libraries.
 A bar code was attached to each rod and reel and cataloged for their records.
-The rod and reel combo was checked out of the libraries using the same system for checking out books.
-Participants were allowed to borrow fishing poles for seven days.
+The rod and reel combo were checked out of the libraries using the same system for checking out books.
+Participants could borrow fishing poles for seven days.

 Locations and phone numbers for "loaner sites" are shown in an appendix at the end of this report.

-FISCAL YEAR 2018 PLANNED ACTIVITIES
+FISCAL YEAR 2019 PLANNED ACTIVITIES

-Activities planned for the Chicago Urban Fishing Program will include summer fishing clinics at nine Chicago Park District sites and the stocking of catchable sized fish at 14 park district lagoons.
+- 1. Activities planned for the Chicago Urban Fishing Program will include summer fishing clinics at nine Chicago Park District sites and the stocking of catchable sized fish at 14 park district lagoons. - 2.
 We also plan to expand the Aquatic Outreach Program to additional schools.